corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 The core toolchain:

-- **[wasm-bindgen](https://github.com/rustwasm/wasm-bindgen)** – Generates the JavaScript/TypeScript bindings for your Rust code automatically
+- **[wasm-bindgen](https://github.com/wasm-bindgen/wasm-bindgen)** – Generates the JavaScript/TypeScript bindings for your Rust code automatically
-- **[wasm-pack](https://rustwasm.github.io/wasm-pack/)** – Builds and packages your Rust code as an npm-compatible WASM module
+- **[wasm-pack](https://github.com/wasm-bindgen/wasm-pack)** – Builds and packages your Rust code as an npm-compatible WASM module
-- **[tsify](https://github.com/nickel-lang/tsify)** – Derives TypeScript type definitions directly from your Rust types, keeping both sides in sync

 A typical setup looks like this: